carmenhchung-zz/carmenhchung/README.md

 I am a big believer in sharing knowledge about engineering, product and design.
 I regularly write published blog posts, and have spoken at a number of large-scale tech conferences, including ReactAU (Sydney, 2020), RubyConf (Melbourne, 2020), APIDays (Melbourne, 2019), and DDDSydney (Sydney, 2019).
 In addition, I run a YouTube channel called Code Fights, where developers try to solve coding challenges within 15 minutes.

-In my spare time, you can find me creating digital illustrations, reading fantasy novels, volunteering to build websites for charities through Vollie, teaching stretch classes, and fostering rescue dogs.
+In my spare time, you can find me creating digital illustrations, reading fantasy novels, volunteering to build websites for charities through Vollie, teaching stretch classes, fostering rescue dogs, and writing my newsletter *This Week In Tech*.

 ## 🗣 Testimonials